 Portion size took a big hit in the past century.

 Let’s start with a little history.
 In the 1960’s the fat consumption of the average person was about 45% and obesity was about 12%.
 Now in 2016, the fat consumption of the average person is about 33% and the obesity rate in America is around 50%.
 What has happened and why?

 Nothing like the “real thing”

 Since I can look back at my life and the eating trends, I can say that before fast and packaged foods came into being, people generally made everything from scratch.
 They used real ingredients versus names you can’t pronounce.
 We used whole milk, real butter (not margarine), full-fat or home-made mayonnaise, real cream, full-fat cheese, good natural unprocessed non-nitrate meats, and other whole foods which had not been processed.
 Milk didn’t come in 1% or 2% fat.
 It was just regular whole milk.
 And cheese and all of the other aforementioned foods were generally pretty simple.
-People were thinner; furniture was smaller; and people just didn’t eat the massive size portions which are now served now in American restaurants.
-We didn’t have the amounts of obesity in children which we see now and the challenges which come from being overweight.
-We ate SMALL, RICH and REAL in our portion sizes and food choices because that is what was available.
+People were thinner; furniture was smaller; and people just didn’t eat the massive-sized-portions which are now served in American restaurants.
+We didn’t have the amounts of obesity in children which we presently and the challenges which come from being overweight.
+We ate SMALL, RICH, and REAL in our portion sizes and food choices because that's what was available.